Simon Wilkinson

 Simon Wilkinson is a British transmedia artist.
-His work incorporates audiovisual, installation, virtual reality, electronic music, and online and performance media, often combining all of these forms simultaneously.
-Wilkinson describes transmedia as 'the practice of telling a story through multiple platforms; so that, for example, instead of making a website ‘about’ the theatre piece, the website becomes an embedded part of the narrative.'
-He often uses transmedia platforms in order 'to disrupt consensus reality and immerse audiences in experiences which blur the line between truth and fiction.'

-Wilkinson, who currently produces work as Circa 69, has featured in Tate Modern’s Merge Festival (2011) and at many international festivals.
+Wilkinson, who currently produces work as Circa 69, has featured in Tate Modern's Merge Festival (2011) and at many international festivals.

-Filmmaking
+Filmmaking and TV

 Wilkinson began working as a filmmaker in 1993 when, with Paul Dutnall, he formed the Buck in Fudgy 'No/Low Budget Film and Video Collective' in Nottingham.
 Dutnall and Wilkinson held events in which they encouraged people to shoot film on the streets where they lived, using whatever equipment was available, screening the films in local venues.
 After holding similar events in London and Amsterdam, the pair moved to Brighton where, in 1997, they launched Junk TV, a youth and community film and screening company.

 Junk TV went on to create 'expanded cinema' events, in which they combined film with live performances.
 The most ambitious was The Flophouse, a six-part film and theatre show, staged at Komedia, Brighton, from Autumn 2008 to Spring 2009.

 Wilkinson has made many short films, including Sparkle, Horsey, The Sound of the Wind in the Trees, Gypsy, Where There is Love There is No Law, Death of an Innocent, and The Front.
-His films have won a Kino Short Film Award (2007);a Triangle Award (2007); a BBC Lottery Award for Best UK Arts Project (2008); a Koestler Award for Best Feature Film (2009); and Best Documentary at the Picture This Film Festival in Calgary, Canada (2009).
+His films have won a Kino Short Film Award (2007); a Triangle Award (2007); a BBC Lottery Award for Best UK Arts Project (2008); a Koestler Award for Best Feature Film (2009); and Best Documentary at the Picture This Film Festival in Calgary, Canada (2009).

+Transmedia work

+Wilkinson's work incorporates audiovisual, installation, virtual reality, electronic music, and online and performance media, often combining all of these forms simultaneously.
+Wilkinson describes transmedia as "the practice of telling a story through multiple platforms; so that, for example, instead of making a website "about" the theatre piece, the website becomes an embedded part of the narrative".
+He often uses transmedia platforms in order "to disrupt consensus reality and immerse audiences in experiences which blur the line between truth and fiction".

 Il Pixel Rosso

-In 2010, Wilkinson formed Il Pixel Rosso, a collaboration with Silvia Mercuriali, a theatremaker who creates ‘autoteatro’ (theatre in which audience members perform the work, responding to instructions).
+In 2010, Wilkinson formed Il Pixel Rosso, a collaboration with Silvia Mercuriali, a theatremaker who creates autoteatro (theatre in which audience members perform the work, responding to instructions).
 In Il Pixel Rosso shows, audience members wear video goggles and follow headphone instructions.
-Mercuriali writes, 'With their eyes and ears completely hijacked, and liberated from any responsibility for the outcome of their actions in the film, participants find themselves fully surrounded by a wild and anarchic fictional world on a dreamy and dangerous joyride inside their own head.'

-Wilkinson says 'There are many neat uses of video to ‘extend the stage’ to incorporate reality, but with goggles we are able to create a seemingly different situation in which the screen reality is the only reality that the audience can directly perceive....When you watch a movie on screen you are following a set visual path created by the director....With video goggles and instructions in fact the situation is no different – BUT when the instructions are closely followed the audience does experience the illusion that they are driving the visual path.'